Please select your home edition

 A prize was awarded to first lady Ruth Oliver who runs WYC's training operation and also to Dominic Wade, best placed graduate of this year's 'Transition to Racing' course coached by Ruth and her team.

-Finally, there was an amazing raffle sponsored by local Laser legend Charles Campion's 'Sail and Sail' business with many winning Laser goodies.
-The top prizes of a Laser sail and a radial sail went to local sailors Matthew Crockett and Dominic Wade - thanks Charlie!
+Finally, there was an amazing raffle sponsored by local Laser legend Charles Campion's 'Sail and Sport' business with many winning Laser goodies.
+The top prizes of a Laser sail and a Radial sail went to local sailors Matthew Crockett and Dominic Wade - thanks Charlie!

 Laserfest continues to be a great way to get WYC's Lasers off the beach to experience some great racing - it only happens due to the efforts of many volunteers, so thanks to you all, especially Tom Bruton our PRO who managed a potentially stressful weekend with style.